eliseoci/terraswap-monitor/readme.md

 8. `list_auto` (returns a list with all the current pairs with swap rate auto-monitoring enabled)

 ## Buy me a coffee
-Did you liked the bot?
+Did you like the bot?
 Send a tip! =)
 Terra wallet `terra1exw8kvva3s7yqjkeakunagmnjc2r95h0w2ekvy`